 Photo by Kimberly Deriana |

 NW Film Forum Window MuralA variation on the "In Our Hands" design.
-This mural, which is a work in progress, will feature borders with reflected eagle designs and a longhouse with two people residing in it, as a reminder for people to stay home.
+This mural features borders with reflected eagle designs and a longhouse with two people residing in it, as a reminder for people to stay home.
 The eagles represent that power and strength of the LGBTQ+ and Indigenous communities, and how that strength will protect us through these times.
 The two figures will also be devoid of any gender signifiers.
 Who the couple is can be defined by the viewer.
 My hope is that this mural will be able to bring people, especially queer Indigenous people, a sense of pride in community while we are unable to come together.

 |